-Dr. Heidy Khlaaf is a Lead Software Safety Engineer specializing in the evaluation, specification, and verification of complex or autonomous software implementations in safety-critical systems, ranging from UAVs to large nuclear power plants.
+Dr. Heidy Khlaaf is an Engineering Director at Trail of Bits specializing in the evaluation, specification, and verification of complex or autonomous software implementations in safety-critical systems, ranging from UAVs to large nuclear power plants.
 Her expertise ranges from leading numerous system safety audits (e.g., IEC 61508, DO-178C) that contribute to the assurance of safety-critical software within regulatory frameworks and safety cases, to bolstering the dependability and robustness of complex software systems through techniques such as system hazard analyses and formal verification to identify and mitigate for system and software risks.

 She completed her Computer Science PhD at University College London in 2017, where she was advised by Nir Piterman.
 She was a recipient of the prestigious NSF GRFP award.
 Her work focused on the temporal verification, termination, and non-termination of infinite-state software systems.
 She has won a best paper award at CAV 2015, and a subsequent invitation to JACM, for her work on the first automated algorithm to verify CTL* verification for infinite-state systems.

 She received a Bachelor of Science from Florida State University for dual degrees in both Computer Science and Philosophy, with a minor in Mathematics, and graduated with honors and highest distinction.

 "T2: Temporal Property Verification"